The Wings of Eros

 Now that which is truly immortal, must in the first place possess an immortal essence.
 That is to say something which is most stable and therefore most definitive in any being.
 Can you think of such a being now?
 How about your true self, the Higher Mind, that immortal entity which expresses itself in time, proceeding from, and ever returning to, its divine source?
 We are all naturally immortal beings, when we consider ourselves as our Higher Minds, reflected into countless incarnations from the ever watchful Soul, which abides in its exempt retreat, beyond the gates of Time.
 We unite with our Soul when we remember, and convert earthly experience to Heavenly wisdom.
 We separate ourselves from our Soul when we forget and fall into ignorance.
 But no matter how far we stray from our paternal essence, although our body and our worldly personality may perish, our Higher Self can never die.

 If we can fully grasp the meaning of this Law, we shall have full control over our desire to generate, guiding it and directing it to that which is most worthy of our admiration.
 In this way, we shall also transmute our love of earthly things, to the love of divinity, and to the love of wisdom, which is one of the most beautiful things.
 Such is the work of a Philosopher, the lover of supreme Beauty, who ever strives to unite himself with the object of his love.
 Embracing it, he generates true virtue, and virtue, in the words of Iamblichus "is the perfection of the nature of man."
 But how can we achieve this wonderful condition?
 We must first desire it, and then we will it into being with all our might.
 H. P. Blavatsky had this to say about Will and Desire: "Eros in man is the will of the genius to create great pictures, great music, things that will live and serve the race.
 It has nothing in common with the animal desire to create.
 Will is the Higher Manas [Higher Mind in our terminology].
 It is the universal harmonious tendency acting by the Higher Manas.
 Desire is the outcome of separateness, aiming at the satisfaction of Self in Matter.
 The path opened between the Higher Ego and the Lower enables the Ego to act on the personal self.
 Intuitive perception seizes on the positive truth that satisfaction is attainable only in the infinite; the will makes that conviction an actual fact of consciousness, till at last all desire is centred on the Eternal."
 What Madame Blavatsky describes is the dynamic interplay between Will and Desire, and she identifies the former with the power belonging to our Higher Mind and the latter with the passion of the lower mind.
 In itself, Will is a spiritual force, which is neither good nor bad per se.
 We can use it to conquer our lower desires or become slaves to them.
 If we strive for the former, then we must make a conscious effort to continually direct our Will towards a desire for higher things; the highest of which are Wisdom and Goodness.
 This is a form of purification.
 Wisdom, according to Plato, is indeed the final virtue, and in Wisdom lies the perfection of our Higher Mind.
-Purifying our desires, and then directing our Will to their realization, is the first step towards that boon.
+Purifying our desires, and then directing our Will to their realisation, is the first step towards that boon.

 Plato taught that to live a philosophic life is to always endeavour to understand and to embody truth, because Wisdom is full of truth.
 As such, it brings us into active contact with our cause.
 "I and my Father are One," says Jesus in the New Testament.
 "I have made True the Word of Ra, my Father," proclaims Horus in the Egyptian Ritual.
 "Under the patient guidance of the Soul, the Higher Mind slowly awakens during its millions of years of earthly incarnations, until at last it becomes one with the Soul.
 From Shadow to luminous Angel they evolve, each according to his own colour and kind," as we may read in J. Michaud's The Golden Star, where we also find the following statement: "All is contained within the Consciousness of God, and therefore in the Soul of Man.
 If his Mind knows how to raise the Veil, or is helped to do so, he can attune with that Consciousness of God and Man.
 Once he has raised the Veil and beheld the interior of the Temple Within, he has established an everlasting connection between his outer and his inner Consciousness.
 At that divine moment he has contacted Truth, and he can never forget it nor deny its existence, nor obliterate it from his outer or inner memory."